Rits1272/Timeline-wave/README.md

 BACKEND :
   - (optional) Add CLI for the website so that user may add his daily progress in the terminal itself.

+## Installation

+BACKEND:
+  - clone the backend folder
+  - Install **django and django-rest-framework** using pip

+FRONTEND:
+ - clone the frontend folder
+ - In the root directory do **npm install or yarn install**

 ## Contribution Guidelines

 Please raise a feature request or issue before sending PR for the same.